tvaltn/csharp-tdd-bobs-bagels/README.md

 ## Set up instructions
 - Fork this repository and clone the forked version to your machine
-- Open the root directory of the project in IntelliJ
+- Open the tdd-bobs-bagels.sln with Visual Studio

 ## Exercise Requirements